 - Select Start and watch the timer count down.

-- Select End, then run a Reset to return to the start.
+- Select Reset to return the game to the start.

 That's the whole loop